jlchmura/prettier-lpc-vscode/README.md

 # prettier-lpc-vscode
 VSCode extension to format LPC (Lars Pensjö C) files with [Prettier](https://prettier.io/).
-It is written mainly for the [LDMud](http://www.ldmud.eu/) flavor of LPC, but includes preliminary support for FluffOS as well.
+It is written mainly for the [LDMud](http://www.ldmud.eu/) flavor of LPC, but includes support for most FluffOS syntax as well.

 ### WARNING
 This extension is a very early release. **It may break your code**.
 Use at your own risk.